Make a pledge for net zero on our pledge map and you’ll be entered into our monthly prize draw for the chance to win a solar light.

 Make a pledge on our pledge map and you could win a solar light

 Film a quick video or take a picture of what you are doing and share on your social media with #Pledge2040.

 The more members who come together to make a pledge for net zero, the bigger the change we can make together.
 Each and every action counts.

 Not sure where to start with net zero?
 Check out our new net zero resource page for some guidance.

-- Mr & Mrs Ashcroft – North West
+- Mr and Mrs Thompson - North Region

 Read what our winners had to say

 We spoke to our winners from the past year about the changes they have made and how they set about approaching their net zero contributions on farm.

 “I farm 145 hectares of arable (wheat, barley, oilseed rape and peas) with a few sheep.